CaioCavalcanti/aws-developer-certification/services/DynamoDB.md

         - Temporary data
     - Reduces costs by automatically removing data which is no longer relevant
     - Is expressed in epoch/unix timestamp
+    - You can choose any column name, as long as it is a timestamp
 - **DynamoDB Stream** is a time-ordered sequence of item level modifications (insert, update, delete)
     - The modifications are **recorded as logs**, which are **encrypted at rest** and **stored for 24 hours**
     - Can be used for auditing, replaying transactions in different tables, and triggering events based on changes, such as a lambda function